Porac: Pio Chapel

 The 1861 Pio Chapel is a circular chapel built by Don Felino Gil, founder of the Escuela de Artes y Oficios (now the Don Honorio Ventura Technical State University).

 Hacienda Dolores Chapel

 Another vintage chapel is located at Barangay Dolores, north of the Porac town proper.
 The Our Lady of Sorrows Chapel was said to be built by the Dolores family within the old Hacienda Dolores in 1856.
 The chapel, like the Pio chapel, is currently utilized as a community chapel.
 The chapel boasts of a slender octagonal belfry and Doric columns adorning the two-level façade.
 Notable features of the chapel are finials found on both levels of the façade.

 Archaeology

 The area in and around Babo Balukbuk in Porac has strong indications of human habitation, according to investigations published on the University of the Philippines Archaeological Studies Program website.
 Later test excavations confirmed this conclusion through the presence of materials dated around 12th century to 17th century C.E.

+Education

+There are two Schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Porac East Schools District Office, and Porac West Schools District Office.